-Understanding cardiac death
+Understanding circulatory death

-Cardiac death occurs when a person stops breathing and their heart stops beating.
+Circulatory death occurs when a person stops breathing and their heart stops beating.
 This can occur after a sudden illness or accident, or can be the final stage of a long illness.
 It can also occur when a person suffers a head injury that does not cause their brain to die, but is still so severe that the person cannot breathe properly to sustain a heartbeat on their own.
 During such a time, a ventilator can artificially breathe for them to keep the heart beating and circulate oxygen around the body.

 In these circumstances, withdrawal of active treatment is only made when continuing treatment provides no prospect for recovery, death is inevitable and the patient is at the end of life.
-The priority is then palliative care with the relief of suffering and compassionate bend of life care.
+The priority is then palliative care with the relief of suffering and compassionate end of life care.
 The withdrawal of active treatment is always discussed and agreed with the family (and patient if possible).
-Only when this decision has been made, is there any discussion about donation after cardiac death.
+Only when this decision has been made, is there any discussion about donation after circulatory death.

 What happens after the doctors believe the patient's heart is going to stop beating?